saptarshibasu/azure-study/README.md

 Note: "\" won't work

 * Pods and container groups of Azure Container service share local network, storage volumes etc.
+* AKS uses the following rules to determine if automatic repair is needed.
+  * The node reports status of NotReady on consecutive checks within a 10-minute timeframe
+  * The node doesn't report a status within 10 minutes

 ## Azure Blueprints